aridoza/foundational-java/Concurrency/concurrency1.md

 **What are those underscores?**

 Underscores in numeric literals are ignored in Java and used for readability.
 In the code above, the `delay` is a time in milliseconds, which is difficult to read.
-Putting the underscore in allows us to easily identify that the sleep timer of the threads waits for 60 and 15 seconds respectively on each iteration.
+Putting the underscore in allows us to easily identify that the sleep timer of the threads waits for 60 and 15 seconds, respectively, on each iteration.

 </details>